KotaAoyama/Baby-api/README.md

 # Introduction: World Popular Baby Name API

-This project is creating an api service with express, postgresql and knex by myself in Cooding Boot Camp, CodeChrysalis.
+This project is creating an api service with express, postgresql and knex by myself in Coding Boot Camp, CodeChrysalis.
 My service is a world popular baby name api.

 ## Endpoints